Jasmin1507/App-CRUD/README.md

 # About the project:

-This is my first project in Angular, since I am a front-end developer, I used a fake REST API and imitated the back-end for creating demo API.
+This is my first project in Angular,
+I used a fake REST API and imitated the back-end for creating demo API.
 This type of application includes basic operations - creating (Create), reading (Read), updating (Update) and deleting (Delete) employee data.